JujuAdams/Scribble/latest/README.md

 ## About & Support

 If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/scribble/issues).
-Chatterbox is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.
+Scribble is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

 Scribble supports all GameMaker export modules, including consoles, with the exception that **HTML5 is not supported** due to [bugs in GameMaker's JavaScript runner](https://github.com/JujuAdams/scribble/issues/18).